 5 Ways to Use Herbs for Chickens

-Allow chickens to free range near the herb garden
+Allow chickens to free-range near the herb garden

-Chickens, like all farm animals, will self medicate when they are allowed to free range among a varied and thriving herb garden.
+Chickens, like all farm animals, will self medicate when they are allowed to free-range among a varied and thriving herb garden.
 Protect annual herbs and flowers from scratching hens but plant a few close to the chicken fence where the hens can reach just the tops through the wire.

 Nest Box Strewing Herbs

 Any fragrant and abundant herb will work well, but try a combination of any of the above herbs if you have them growing.
+They are anti-parasitic and act as a laying stimulant, attracting the hens to the boxes.

 Bundling herbs and hanging them in bunches in the coop is also effective.
 The hens will peck at them periodically throughout the day.
-It serves to minimize boredom while it gives them a healthy boost during seasonal molts, rainy weather and other stressors.
+It serves to minimize boredom while it gives them a healthy boost during seasonal molts, rainy weather, and other stressors.

 Coop Disinfectant and Cleaner